timgabets/electron-atm/README.md

 ### And why may I need it?

 If you are working with ATM processing systems (a.k.a ATM Host - the systems to which ATMs are connected, and which process various messages from ATMs, including financial inquiries) - either developing applications or supporting them, you may need to emulate the ATM messages coming to the host.
 You're lucky if you have a real ATM nearby, but the chances are that your test ATM may be located on the other floor, or, the company that you're currently working in may not have a real ATM at all.
-Being fed up with closed-source self-written ATM-simulators, I decided to develop my own stable and and good-looking open-source ATM simulator, which may be available to everyone in the Banking/Card processing community.
+Being fed up with closed-source self-written ATM-simulators, I decided to develop my own stable, featureful and good-looking open-source ATM simulator, which may be available to everyone in the Banking/Card processing community.

 ### The application is ugly.